Skip to Main Content

 Under Texas Rules of Evidence – 803(8), a hearsay exception is provided for the admissibility of public records such as accident reports.
 Some courts have also admitted the police report under the business records exception under 803(6).
 See Sciarrilla v.
 Osborne, 946 S. W. 2nd, 919 (Tex.-App.
 Beaumont 1997).

 Rule 803 (8) creates a presumption in favor of admissibility, and the burden falls on the opposing party to show the lack of trustworthiness.
-Generally, police reports fall under the category of hearsay parts of which can be used in a trial as an exception to the rule.
+Generally, police reports fall under the category of hearsay, which can be used in a trial as an exception to the rule.

 The Mcrae Crash Report Admitted In Car Accident Lawsuit